 – Grounding is considered to be ineffective when applied as a punishment for teens and adolescents.

 – Grounding kids have many short-term and long-term impacts.
 Grounding prevents teenagers from learning essential skills and inhibits the development of healthy relationships with their parents.
-Grounding may also lead to developing bad habits in children.
+Grounding may also lead to the development of bad habits in children.

 – Grounding is an ineffective way to punish teenagers since it only teaches them that negative behavior gets rid of positive consequences.
 Grounding does not teach kids how to be responsible, nor does it provide any form of rehabilitation for problem behavior.
 Grounding kids can also come with negative long-term impacts on their lives, such as creating an unhealthy relationship with your child and developing bad habits.

 – Grounding is ineffective because it prevents teens from learning essential skills that are necessary for becoming an adult.
 Grounding also inhibits the development of a healthy relationship between teenagers and their parents.